 The native soils that have been mapped by the U.S. Department of Agriculture, Natural Resources Conservation Service at the school location belong to the Hilo soil series.
-See a complete description at: https://soilseries.sc.egov.usda.gov/OSD Docs/H/HILO.html.
+See a complete description at: https://soilseries.sc.egov.usda.gov/OSD_Docs/H/HILO.html.

 The following is a general description of the surface soils that were encountered at the school during the reconnaissance work and multi-increment soil sampling.
-Soils have a silty clay loam texture in both the surface and in the subsoil.
-The color is very dark brown (Munsell color 10YR2/2) from 0 to 6 in.
+In most cases, soils have a silty clay loam texture in both the surface and in the subsoil.
+The color is black (Munsell color 10YR2/1) at the surface (0 to 6 in.) and very dark brown (7.5YR2.5/3).
 The property has been previously graded to accommodate construction of the school.
-Cinder or gravel fill material can be found intermixed with native soil at some locations.
+Cinder or gravel fill material can be found intermixed with native soil at the perimeter of some buildings.
 Depths in the Hilo series are estimated from 4 ft to over 6 ft.